teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/add_user_rigths/_index.md

 ---
-title: "Add user rights to end user"
+title: "Add a subscriber and associated right to users"
 weight: 2
 ---